KaifAhmad1/Table2Text/README.md

 # Table2Text
-Table2Text is a Streamlit application powered by Llama 3 by Meta and Llama 3 framework that can assist queries related to Tabular data which consist of textual and mumerical info.
+Table2Text is a Streamlit application powered by Llama 3 by Meta and Langchain framework that can assist queries related to Tabular data which consist of textual and mumerical info.
 Eg Panas Dataframe
 ```
 Table2Text/
 │